 SAMI is required under the UCITS remuneration guidelines to make quantitative disclosures of remuneration.
 The UCITS remuneration guidelines on quantitative remuneration disclosures apply only to full performance periods.
-As SAMI was only appointed on 27 September 2019, a quantitative data is not available for a full performance period.
-Accordingly the quantitative remuneration disclosures provided in respect to SAMI as UCITS Manager have been pro rated for the period from 27 September 2019 to 31 December 2019.

 The disclosures set out below are made in line with SAMI's interpretation of currently available regulatory guidance on quantitative remuneration disclosures.
 As market or regulatory practice develops, SAMI may consider it appropriate to make changes to the way in which quantitative remuneration disclosures are calculated.